-In order to study the above-described phenomenon considering the axial heat transfer and its effects on the space charge and electric field distributions, a 2-D axial symmetric numerical model has been implemented in Matlab®.
-The model used for this work is described in the second section, whilst, in the third section, a parametric study is offered to extend the results obtained for the specified case study to other cases.
-In the fourth section, the results of the simulation are presented.
-The findings of this study are discussed in the fifth section and the conclusions are presented in the sixth one.
+In order to study the above-described phenomenon taking into account the axial heat transfer and its effects on the accumulation of space charge and on the modification of the electric field radial profile, a 2-D axial symmetric numerical model has been implemented in Matlab®.
+The model used for this work is described in the second section, whilst, in the third section, the results of the simulation are presented.
+The findings of this study are discussed in the fourth section and the conclusions are presented in the fifth section.